backupbrew/switchbrew/Process Manager services.md

 Always returns u32 0 on retail.

+\[2.0.0+\] Additional check on input that can return 0xC0F.
+The meaning is probably useless because function is somewhat nopped on non-dev builds anyway.

 ## GetDebugProcesses

 Returns an array of pids of all processes that have mask 4 set in